Luca2460/scaling-function/README.md

 # scaling-function
-Repo for Scaling function Monte Carlo simulation, third year of bachelor at EPFL
+Repo for Scaling function Monte Carlo simulation, thesis project done during exchange in third year of bachelor at EPFL